Analysis of European colonialism and colonization: Differing colonial investments

-Land, property rights, and labour
+Land, property rights, and labor

 Land and property rights

 According to Mahmood Mamdani, prior to colonization, indigenous societies did not necessarily consider land private property.
 Alternatively, land was a communal resource that everyone could utilize.
 Once natives began interacting with colonial settlers, a long history of land abuse followed.
 Extreme examples of this include Trail of Tears, a series of forced relocations of Native Americans following the Indian Removal Act of 1830, and the apartheid system in South Africa.
 Australian anthropologist Patrick Wolfe points out that in these instances, natives were not only driven off land, but the land was then transferred to private ownership.
 He believes that the “frenzy for native land” was due to economic immigrants that belonged to the ranks of Europe's landless.

 Making seemingly contradictory argument, Acemoglu, Johnson, and Robinson view strong property rights and ownership as an essential component of institutions that produce higher per capita income.
 They expand on this by saying property rights give individuals the incentive to invest, rather than stockpile, their assets.
 While this may appear to further encourage colonialists to exert their rights through exploitative behaviors, instead it offers protection to native populations and respects their customary ownership laws.
 Looking broadly at the European colonial experience, Acemoglu, Johnson, and Robinson explain that exploitation of natives transpired when stable property rights intentionally did not exist.
 These rights were never implemented in order to facilitate the predatory extraction of resources from indigenous populations.
 Bringing the colonial experience to the present that, they maintain that broad property rights set the stage for the effective institutions that are fundamental to strong democratic societies.
 An example of Acemoglu, Robinson and Johnson hypothesis is in the work of La Porta, et al. In a study of the legal systems in various countries, La Porta, et al. found that in those places that were colonized by the United Kingdom and kept its common-law system, the protection of property right is stronger compared to the countries that kept the French civil law.

 In the case of India, Abhijit Banerjee and Lakshmi Iyer found divergent legacies of the British land tenure system in India.
 The areas where the property rights over the land were given to landlords registered lower productivity and agricultural investments in post-Colonial years compared to areas where land tenure was dominated by cultivators.
 The former areas also have lower levels of investment in health and education.

+English philosopher John Locke´s theory of property supported settler colonialism, saying that the land belonged to those that made productive use of it.